 Desk monitoring is the review of projects, financial activity and technical assistance between FDEM and the applicant via e-mail and telephone.
-On-Site Monitoring are actual visits to the sub-recipient agencies by a Division representative who examines records, procedures and equipment.
+On-Site Monitoring are actual visits to the Sub-Recipient agencies by Division representatives who examines records, procedures and equipment.